 3. Flower of an Hour:

 Flower of an Hour is also known as Hibiscus trionum.
-This hibiscus grows up to 4 feet in height and produces cream to yellow colored blossoms.
+This charming hibiscus grows up to 4 feet in height and produces cream to yellow-colored blossoms.
 This beautiful flower will look outstanding in the garden and for decoration purposes.

 5. Rose in Sharon:

-This hibiscus is also known as Musk mallow, Kasturi and Musk seed in India.
-This is an annual plant which grows from 2 to 6 feet in height.
+This delightful hibiscus is also known as Musk mallow, Kasturi and Musk seed in India.
+This is an annual plant that grows from 2 to 6 feet in height.
 This hibiscus is native to India and is well known for its musky perfume.
 Its seeds are added to coffee and the leaves and shoots are eaten as vegetables.
-This flower is also used in Homeopathy to treat gonorrheal cystitis and urethritis.
+This flower is also used in Homeopathy to treat gonorrheal cystitisi XAn inflammatory bladder infection that causes symptoms like frequent urination, low fever, and abdominal cramps. and urethritisi XInflammation in the urethra that is contracted through sexually transmitted infections like chlamydia and gonorrhea. .

 7. Giant Rose Mallow: